rust-lang/book/src/ch01-02-hello-world.md

 or `clang`.
 After compiling successfully, Rust outputs a binary executable.

-On Linux, macOS, and PowerShell on Windows, you can see the executable by entering the `ls` command in your shell.
-On Linux and macOS, you’ll see two files.
-With PowerShell on Windows, you’ll see the same three files that you would see using CMD.
+On Linux, macOS, and PowerShell on Windows, you can see the executable by entering the `ls` command in your shell:

 ```console
 $ ls
 main  main.rs
 ```

+On Linux and macOS, you’ll see two files.
+With PowerShell on Windows, you’ll see the same three files that you would see using CMD.
 With CMD on Windows, you would enter the following:

 ```cmd
 > dir /B %= the /B option says to only show the file names =%